 admitted to CBU.
 Admission to the Honors Program is generally restricted to students

-with high school Grade Point Averages (GPAs) of at least 3.5 and SAT scores of at least 1290 or ACT scores
+with high school GPAs of at least 3.5 and SAT scores of at least 1290 or ACT scores

-For four-year students) satisfactory completion of the Honors Program requires completing 18 units of seminars (8 of those units at the upper division level) while maintaining an overall academic GPA of at least 3.5.
-Transfer students coming to CBU with 60 or more semester units of college credit need only complete 14 units of Honors Program seminars (eight of those units at the upper division level), with at least a 3.5 overall GPA.
+For four-year students, satisfactory completion of the Honors Program requires completing 18 units of seminars (8 of those units at the upper division level) while maintaining an overall academic GPA of at least 3.5.
+Transfer students coming to CBU with 60 or more semester units of college credit need only complete 14 units of Honors Program seminars (8 of those units at the upper division level), with at least a 3.5 overall GPA.

 Students who satisfactorily complete the Honors Program are entitled to claim this distinction on their résumés.
 Their achievement will be recorded on their official CBU transcript and diploma and will be acknowledged in the commencement program and ceremony.

 - How do I apply to the Honors Program?

 Admission to the program requires an application separate from regular CBU admission.
 The application can be submitted by post or as an email attachment.
 The Honors Program admission committee will then review the student's overall academic record for predictors of success and notify each applicant of its decision.

 A seminar is a small college class (usually 5–20 students) where the instructor typically lectures very little.
 Instead, students diligently prepare for class by carefully studying and reflecting on the assigned readings in advance of the class.
 During the class, student participation constitutes the main content of the class, with students responsibly discussing the readings under the guidance of the faculty member who is leading the seminar.